-Students are required to update their concentration courses no later than the end of seventh semester.
+Students are required to update their concentration courses no later than the middle of eighth semester.
 This is mandated by the Registrar.
 It is the first step toward adding your name to the IR graduation list.

 Do I have to have completed all requirements in order to revise my courseplan?